Michael J. Aguilar: Early life and education

 Aguilar, a Mexican-American, was born in Los Angeles, California, the son of Michael Aguilar Sr., and Celia Aguilar.
-He attended Serra High School, and has an older sister, Sylvia, and two younger brothers, Gil and Al.
+He attended Serra High School, and has an older sister, Sylvia, two younger brothers, Gil and Al, and a niece, Sarah, who teaches United States History.

 Aguilar received his bachelor's degree in business administration, California State University, Long Beach and a master's degree in strategic studies and national security affairs, Naval War College.

 Military career

 Aguilars' last billet was as Deputy Commander, U.S. Marine Corps Forces South, Miami, Florida, and commanding general, Fleet Marine Forces South.

 Aguilar has flown H-1 helicopters throughout his career, accumulating nearly 4000 accident free flight hours, and has held a variety of billets in aviation at the squadron, aircraft group and aircraft wing level.
 He began flying the UH-1E Huey helicopter with Marine Light Helicopter Squadron 267, 3rd Marine Aircraft Wing, Camp Pendleton, and then while assigned to Headquarters and Maintenance Squadron 24, 1st Marine Amphibious Brigade, Kaneohe Bay, Hawaii.
 He was transferred overseas in 1976 to the 1st Marine Aircraft Wing where he served with Marine Medium Helicopter Squadron 165 aboard Amphibious Naval Ships and Marine Light Helicopter Squadron 367 on Okinawa, Japan.

 In 1977 he returned to the 3rd Marine Aircraft Wing and converted to the AH-1J Attack Helicopter serving with Marine Attack Helicopter Squadrons 369 and 169 and the Marine Aircraft Group 39 Staff.
 He served in the maintenance departments and also as the officer in charge of an AH-1T helicopter detachment deploying with Marine Medium Helicopter Squadron 265 aboard the USS Tarawa.
 Returning to the 3rd Marine Aircraft Wing in 1982 he was assigned to Marine Light Attack Helicopter Squadron 169 as the operations officer and later as the officer in charge of another AH-1T helicopter detachment deploying with Marine Medium Helicopter Squadron 165 aboard the USS New Orleans.